 Most children don’t like going to the doctor, especially when there is a needle involved.
-However, for then-7-year-old Desi Smith, this procedure became a regular occurrence when she experienced a stroke as a result of sickle cell disease and had to begin regular transfusion therapies.
+However, for then 7-year-old Desi, this procedure became a regular occurrence when she experienced a stroke as a result of sickle cell disease and had to begin regular transfusion therapies.

 “Desi would tense up and it would be a very grueling day,” her mother, Pam, recalls of the initial trips to the hospital for what her family refers to as “cure days.”
-Desi’s doctor at the Children’s Hospital in Detroit suggested that Pam look into Kids Kicking Cancer, which also works with sickle cell patients, a program that would teach Desi martial arts, as well as how to gain control over her mind and body during stressful times.
+Desi’s doctor at the Children’s Hospital of Michigan suggested that Pam look into Kids Kicking Cancer, a program that would teach Desi martial arts, as well as how to gain control over her mind and body during stressful times.
+The program also works with sickle cell patients.

 When Pam took Desi to class for the ﬁrst time, she was surprised at the quality of the program.
 “The kids learn real techniques and fundamentals of martial arts and the instructors are legitimate.
 For parents who are swamped with medical bills, the fact that there was no cost was also a big deal.”

 To help Desi implement the techniques taught through Kids Kicking Cancer, one of the instructors, Peter, started to come to each transfusion appointment and coach her through it.
 Pam says, “The nurses were used to her screaming but it was so easy and eﬀortless with Peter there.”

 Pam even began to pick up some tips from Desi and has often used power breathing during her everyday life, when she had a painful toothache, or when she gets stuck in traﬃc.